 There can be a plethora of ways to shock the audience.
-You can show a funny video that showcases or furthers your purpose, state something that is contradictory to most people, make fun of something….the sky is the limit.
+You can show a funny video that showcases or furthers your purpose, state something that is contradictory to most people, or make fun of something….the sky is the limit.
 Remember to be smart about how you choose to shock your audience as it could backfire if what you do is offensive to the majority.

 Statistics & Data

-Showcasing data and statistics to prove a point remains a a critical strategy not just at the beginning but also throughout.
+Showcasing data and statistics to prove a point remains a critical strategy not just at the beginning but also throughout.
 Use research and data only to further your points.
 Statistics can be boring but if there is some compelling information that can help further the conversation, statistics and data can be a powerful tool, whether used at the very beginning or end of any presentation.

 Use These Words: “Imagine, Think of, Close Your Eyes”